What You Need to Raise a Bilingual Child

 1. A plan

 When raising bilingual children one of the most important things to have is a plan or a strategy that suits your family.
-There are a few different methods to choose from depending on your family situation.
-The two most popular are OPOL, (One Person, One Language) and Minority Language at Home, Community Language outside.
+There are different methods to choose from depending on your family situation.
+The most popular are OPOL, (One Person, One Language) and MLAH (Minority Language at Home, Community Language outside), and Time and Place.

 First you need to decide who will speak which language and when, and think of a way you can make that work.